FooBarShebang/introspection_lib/Documentation/Tests/TE007_package_structure_test_report.md

 * Create the content of the Python source files as given in the *Example* section of DE003 document - make sure to add 'raise ImportError' line into each file, as a mean to check that the import of that module doesn't occur during the analysis / test.
 * Try to instantiate the **PackageStructure** class in the module being tested with a number of different non-string arguments - check that an exception of sub-class of **TypeError** is raised each time.
 * Try to instantiate the **PackageStructure** class in the module being tested with an empty string, an arbitrary string not being a path to a Python package but a module or simple folder, an arbitrary string not being a proper file or folder path at all - check that an exception of sub-class of **ValueError** is raised each time.
 * Initiate the **PackageStructure** class in the module being tested with the paths to the *test_package*, *test_package/sub1*, *test_package/sub1/subsub* and *test_package/sub2* folders - check that the package names, list of source files, list of dependencies and the import names mapping dictionary are formed properly.
-Also check the generated list of the packaging sub-packages and compare it with the expectations.
+Also check the generated list of the packaging sub-packages and compare it with the expectations, as well as the 'packaging' names of the included source code sub-folders and metadata of the 'root' of the package.
 * Delete the created files and folders

 **Test result:** PASS